 This appendix is meant to provide a deeper perspective on the experiences and obstacles faced by international searchers.
-It is organized into four stages and attempts to focus on instances in which international searchers' experiences departed from those in North America.
+It is organized into four stages and attempts to focus on instances in which international searchers' experiences deviated from those in the United States and Canada.

-The qualitative observations presented are based on interviews with more than 40 current and past international search fund entrepreneurs and investors based in Europe, North America, Latin America, Africa and Asia.
+The qualitative observations presented are based on interviews with more than 40 current and past international search fund entrepreneurs and investors based in Europe, the United States and Canada, Latin America, Africa and Asia.
 Because the experiences presented were those faced by individual search funds, readers are cautioned against drawing definitive conclusions from them.